 (b) Write the use of restriction endonuclease in the above process.

-- When the orientation of reading is kept the same, the sequence of base pairs read the same on both strands of DNA. these sequences are the palindromic sequences.
+- When the orientation of the reading is kept the same, the sequence of base pairs reads the same on both strands of DNA.
+These sequences are the palindromic sequences.

 All the endonucleases look for the palindromic recognition sequence on the entire DNA sequence.